sirleech/RestduinoThingspeak/readme.md

 ## Read an Arduino via REST and upload value to Thingspeak

 This is a great way to offload HTTP processing from your Arduino to another computer.
-It's great when you still want to be able control the Arduino over a web interface (in this case via a RESTful web service) for say an automation application.
+It's useful when you still want to be able control the Arduino over a web interface (in this case via a RESTful web service) an automation application where it's desired to log data as well as control the device.

 ### Instructions
 - Load your Arduino with this code: https://github.com/jjg/RESTduino